Design an education center

 Article landing pages show additional stories unrelated to the select "Category" and located beneath the primary article as illustrated in the wire frame.

 Stories that happen to be related to the current "Category" will appear to the left of the article. (as shown above in the wireframe)

 Diagram 1 Sample of content living to the left of the image

 When creating a click through with a blog image - We may elect to use a colored border around the thumb image on hover state.
-This can also further draw attention to the article by showing a way the user may access more information.
+This increases focus attention and suggests click through.
 [Diagram 1]

 Business requirements for Slide show option:

-All article features need to appear in appropriate "zones" or "categories".
+All article features need to appear in the appropriate "categories".

 Sample: Diagram shows example of stacked content with scrolling option:

 There are two places where we display social icons. .